Our History

 1968

-Reverend Wayne Jameson
+Wayne Jameson

 Reverend Jameson was appointed to come to First Assembly in Atlantic as a home missions pastor.
 Reverend Jameson also worked a full-time job.
 He and his wife, Marilu, had three girls, Diane, Donna and Denise.